PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 16:54:48
+Last updated: 2024-04-02 16:55:22
-Random Quote: You might well remember that nothing can bring you success but yourself. - Napoleon Hill
+Random Quote: Always keep an open mind and a compassionate heart. - Phil Jackson